jacopotagliabue/recs-at-resonable-scale/README.md

 ## Setup

-We recommend using python 3.8 for this project
+We recommend using python 3.8 for this project.

 ### Virtual env